Allergy to cats

 Allergies to cats, a type of animal allergy, is one of the most common allergies experienced by humans.
 Among the eight known cat allergens, the most prominent allergen is secretoglobin Fel d 1, which is produced in the anal glands, salivary glands, and, mainly, in sebaceous glands of cats, and is ubiquitous in the United States, even in households without cats.
 Due to cats' grooming habits, the saliva is distributed to other areas of the animal, such as the hair and skin, increasing the impact of the allergen.
 The second most common is Fel d 2; this type is triggered by airborne dead skin flakes (dander) and their presence in the smell of cat urine.

 Allergic symptoms associated with cats include coughing, wheezing, chest tightening, itching, nasal congestion, rash, watery eyes, sneezing, chapped lips, and similar symptoms.
 In worst-case scenarios, allergies to cats can develop into severe respiratory symptoms such as rhinitis and mild to severe forms of asthma.
 Despite these symptoms, there are many types of solutions to mitigate the allergic effects of cats, including medications, vaccines, and home remedies.
 Hypoallergenic cats are another solution for individuals who want pets without the allergic consequences.
 Furthermore, prospective pet owners can reduce allergic reactions by selecting female cats, which are associated with lower allergen production.

 Cat allergens

 Skin prick testing for common allergens such as cat, dust mite, egg, milk, and peanut.
 A raised bump with redness around, also known as a wheal and flare, indicates an allergic reaction.

-Eight cat allergens have been recognized by the World Health Organization/International Union of Immunological Societies (WHO/IUIS) Allergen Nomenclature Sub-Committee.
+Eight cat allergens have been recognized by the World Health Organization/International Union of Immunological Societies (WHO/IUIS) Allergen Nomenclature Sub-Committee (ANS).
 Fel d 1 is the most prominent cat allergen, accounting for 96% of human cat allergies.
 The remaining cat allergens are Fel d 2–8, with Fel d 4, a major urinary protein found in the saliva of cats, occurring the most in humans among the other seven allergens.
 All cats produce Fel d 1, including hypoallergenic cats.
 The main method of transmission is through a cat's saliva or dander, which adheres to clothing.
 A 2004 study found that 63% of people allergic to cats had antibodies against Fel d 4.

+According to WHO/IUIS ANS, all cat allergens are mainly exposed to humans through the airway.